 Other short-term benefits include car parking benefits and the accrual of annual leave entitlements.
-The allocation of the premium for Directors' and Officers' insurance is not included as under the terms of the current outstanding award.
-This estimated amount is based on certain assumptions regarding the achievement of performance targets, which are reviewed and adjusted annually.
-Any adjustments to previously recognised amounts, both positive and negative, are included in the current year.
-The actual amounts vested under these awards will not be known until the end of the performance period.
-For Mr Ficca this amount includes the view of the performance period.
-For Mr Ficca this amount includes the view of the performance period.
-For Mr Ficca this amount includes the view of the performance period.
-As the performance period over which the LTI awards vest is three years, the amount included in Equity-based payments is one-third of the amount estimated to vest at the end of the performance period for each addition, any changes to the value of leave entitlements (for example, because of changes in FAR or long service leave entitlements not vesting) are recognised as remuneration, either positive or negative, in the year tha The above table represents the accounting value of KMP remuneration, calculated in accordance with accounting standards.
+The allocation of the premium for Directors' and Officers' insurance is not included as under the terms of the current policy this information cannot be disclosed \sim addition, any changes to the value of leave entitlements (for example, because of changes in FAR or long service leave entitlements not vesting) are recognised as remuneration, either positive or negative, in the year tha The above table represents the accounting value of KMP remuneration, calculated in accordance with accounting standards.
 As a result, annual leave and long service leave entitlements are recognised as remuneration when they accrue rather than when they are taken.
 This has the impact of reducing the cash salary and fees remuneration disclosed in the table above when these leave entitlements are ultimately taken by the KMP.
-In
+In the change occurs.
+These accounting adjustments to remuneration values are reflected in the Cash salary and fees, Other short-term benefits and Other long-term benefits disclosed in the table ഹ

-Other long-term benefits include the accrual of long service leave entitlements.
+4 Other long-term benefits include the accrual of long service leave entitlements.